 Kunstenhuis De Studio suspends director after Julie Cafmeyer’s story about inappropriate behaviour

 The text Life is but a dream, which Julie Cafmeyer (36) posted on her website on Saturday and distributed a thousand printed copies to fourteen bookstores in Flanders and the Netherlands, has thirty pages.
-The story is about the fictional theater De Rotonde, but from its descriptions it can clearly be deduced that it takes place in De Studio, in Antwerp.
+The story is regarding the fictional theater De Rotonde, but from its descriptions it can clearly be deduced that it takes place in De Studio, in Antwerp.
 Cafmeyer was associated with the theater on Mechelseplein for several years as a resident artist and created numerous performances there, including Bad Woman.

 In the text, based on her own experiences, she accuses the theater director, whom she does not name, of inappropriate behavior.
 The text opens with a scene in which Cafmeyer, then 27, was invited by the director, then 50, for a tantric massage at his home because she had neck pain.
 Cafmeyer agreed, but blocked when he and his wife started kissing each other on her back during the massage, she writes in the text.
-Later, she talks about recurring sexual innuendos, derogatory comments and intimidation after she addressed the theme of MeToo in her columns for De Morgen.
+Later, she talks regarding recurring sexual innuendos, derogatory comments and intimidation following she addressed the theme of MeToo in her columns for De Morgen.

 (Read more below the photo)